AaltoRSE/snakemake-triton-example/README.md

 3. uses the [Slurm executor plugin](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html) to submit the workflow steps as cluster jobs,
 4. decouples the workflow and Slurm resource configurations using a [Snakefile](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) and a [profile configuration file](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles), respectively.

+The workflow is run on Triton using Slurm in the following manner:

+1. The user submits a Slurm job which starts Snakemake on the Triton login node.
+2. Snakemake starts running on a computational node.
+3. Snakemake submits the necessary Slurm jobs based on the Snakefile.
+4. Slurm executes these jobs on computational nodes.
+5. The jobs complete.
+6. Snakemake finishes the workflow.
+7. The original Slurm job in step 1. completes.

 ## Setup and Run Snakemake on Aalto Triton